microsoft/vscode-docs/docs/setup/linux.md

 ## Updates

-VS Code has a monthly release [cadence](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aiteration-plan) and you can see when a new release is available by checking [Updates](/updates).
-Unfortunately, VS Code does not yet support auto-update on Linux, so you will need to manually install a new release.
+VS Code ships monthly [releases](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aiteration-plan) and you can see when a new release is available by checking [Updates](/updates).
+Unfortunately, VS Code does not yet support auto-update on Linux, so you will need to manually install each new release.

 ## Node.js

 Node.js is a popular platform and runtime for easily building and running JavaScript applications.
 It also includes [NPM](https://www.npmjs.com/), a Package Manager for Node.js modules.
-You'll see Node.js and NPM mentioned frequently in our documentation and some VS Code tooling which requires Node.js (ex. the VS Code [extension generator](/docs/tools/yocode.md)).
+You'll see Node.js and NPM mentioned frequently in our documentation and some optional VS Code tooling requires Node.js (ex. the VS Code [extension generator](/docs/tools/yocode.md)).

 If you'd like to install Node.js on Linux, see [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to find the Node.js package and installation instructions tailored to your version of Linux.